rstudio/rstudio-docker-products/content-base-pro/README.md

 ## Github Actions

-Because of the dependency on the content-base images, the github action that builds these images depends on completion of the [build-content-base](../.github/workflows/build-content-base.yaml) action
+Because of the dependency on the content-base images, the github actions that build these images depend on completion of the base image builds in [build-content-base](../.github/workflows/build-content-base.yaml)